ovh/docs/pages/cloud/private-cloud/tanzu_ce_install/guide.en-gb.md

 - an SNAT rule to translate adress range 172.16.13.1/24 into secondary public IP xxx.xxx.xxx.226 for external access <br>
 ![](images/en03nsxsnat.png){.thumbnail}

-In the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), go to the `Security`{.action} tab of your Private Cloud and add the public IPs used to the allowed adresses to connect.<br>
+In the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), go to the `Security`{.action} tab of your Private Cloud and add the public IPs to the allowed adresses to connect.<br>
 The adresses should appear as "Authorised and set up".<br>
 ![](images/en00ipsec.png){.thumbnail}

 ### Node Template

-The TCE clusters require a template to be used to build the nodes.
+The TCE clusters require a template to build the nodes.
 Those can be dowloaded from the [VMware Customer Connect](https://customerconnect.vmware.com/downloads/get-download?downloadGroup=TCE-0100) website.
 If you do not own an account, you can create one for free.

 Select the latest version of the OVA you need to use and download it locally.